DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 Sometimes it's necessary to allow end-users to manage which columns should be used to group by.
 It can be handy for different analysis or data search scenarios.

+To add this functionality, use the `GroupingPanel` and `TableHeaderRow` plugins.

+By default, the `TableHeaderRow` is not configured to allow the end-user to change grouping.
+This feature should be enabled by setting `groupingEnabled` property to true.

-To add this functionality, use the `GroupingPanel` and `TableHeaderRowGrouping` plugins.
-In case you are using the DataGrid's sorting features, you might also need the `GroupingPanelSorting` plugin to allow the end-user to change sorting by grouped columns.
+In case you are using the DataGrid's sorting features, you might also need ability to allow the end-user to change sorting by grouped columns.
+This feature should be enabled by setting `sortingEnabled` property to true in the `GroupingPanel` plugin.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-with-ui)